querkmachine/FSForms/_components/name.md

 <iframe class="iframe__frame" src="{{ "/example/name-preferred" | relative_url }}" width="100%" height="300"></iframe>
 </figure>

-The preferred name should be used in all situations where the legal name is not required, such as website messaging, letterheads and customer support communications.
+The preferred name should be used in all situations where the legal name is not required, such as website messaging, public posts, and customer support communications.

 ### Using multiple fields